-• If you do not receive a score of 77% or better on a test, remediation will be done with your faculty.
-It is the student's responsibility to make an appointment with the faculty, within one week of test date.
+- If you do not receive a score of 77% or better on a test, remediation may be done with your instructor.
+It is the student's responsibility to make an appointment with the instructor.
 Once remediation is completed, the student may retake the test on the same day.
-Failure to make the appointment within one week of test date will result in the failing grade being posted in the grade book.
-The student has the option to take the test without remediation.
+Failure to make an appointment to take the test will result in the failing grade being posted in the grade book.
+The student has the option to take the test without remediation. - Will result in a meeting with the instructor and documented on a student counseling form.